xijo/betterplace_apidocs/README.md

 </table>

+### Sanitization

+Every string attribute returned in a JSON document is sanitized HTML.
+By default only ```a, b, br, em, i, li, ol, p, strong, ul``` tags are allowed.
+If an attribute allows for a different set of tags it is specified in the documentation of this field under the "Response Attributes" headline.
+We might adapt the allowed this set of tags at any time without further notice, e.g. to avert upcoming security problems.

 ### Picture formats

 Please note that all over the API only the `original` image version will always be available.
 There are additional image versions for various entities, e.g. fill_960x500 for projects.
 You can use these versions, but they might change in the future!

 To avoid problems, stay tuned and subscribe to the [Mailing list for service announcements ↑](#mailing-list-for-service-announcements).

 ### HTTP Status Codes